-The controller controls or attempts to control at an inaccurate temperature

-The controller operates normally except when controlling at a specified set-point.
-At this set-point, the temperature does not agree with that measured by the user's reference thermometer to within the specified accuracy.
+Problem Causes and Solutions The controller controls or at-The controller operates normally except when controlling at a specified set-point.
+At this set-point, the temperature displayed does not tempts to control at an inaccurate temperature agree with the temperature measured by the user's reference thermometer to within the specified accuracy.
 This problem may be caused by an actual difference in temperature between the points where the control probe and thermometer probe measure temperature, by erroneous bath calibration parameters, or by a damaged control probe.

-- Check that the bath has an adequate amount of fluid in the tank and that the stirrer is operating properly. - Check that the thermometer probe and control probe are both fully inserted into the bath to minimize temperature gradient errors. - Check that the calibration parameters are all correct according to the Report of Test.
+Check that the bath has an adequate amount of fluid in the tank and that the stirrer is operating properly.
+Check that the thermometer probe and control probe are both fully inserted into the bath to minimize temperature gradient errors.
+Check that the calibration parameters are all correct according to the Report of Test.
 If not, re-program the constants.
-The memory backup battery may be weak causing errors in data as described in the problem: 'The display flashes "cutout" and an incorrect process temperature'. - Check that the control probe has not been struck, bent, or damaged.
-If the cause of the problem remains unknown, contact an Authorized Service Center (see Section 1.3) for assistance.
+The memory backup battery may be weak causing errors in data as described in the problem: 'The display flashes "cutout" and an incorrect process temperature'.
+Check that the control probe has not been struck, bent, or damaged.
+If the cause of the problem remains unknown, contact an Authorized Service Center (see Section 1.3, on page 5) for assistance.
+The controller does not maintain Note: Before performing the memory check, you need to record the controller parameters or paramecontroller calibration parameters (found in the CAL menu of the instruters are reset each time the ment) and any user-adjusted parameters that you have changed power to the unit is removed (such as the programmable set points and proportional band).
+Memory Check Doing a memory check is the easiest way to verify the ability of the battery to maintain controller parameters.
+1. Power off the instrument.
+2. Disconnect the instrument from AC power for 10 seconds.
+3. Reconnect the AC power and power on the instrument.
+4. If the display shows InIT and/or the cycle count shows a low number such as 0002, the battery is spent and should be replaced.
+Contact an Authorized Service Center for assistance.
+5. After replacing the battery, you must reprogram the calibration and user-adjustable parameters into the controller.
+The controller shows that the out-Possible causes are an improper proportional band setting or the fluid put power is steady but the probeing used. cess temperature is unstable If the bath temperature does not achieve the expected degree of stability when measured using a thermometer, try adjusting the proportional band to a narrower width as discussed in Section 9.9, Proportional Band. · Check to ensure the fluid has not deteriorated or is not too thick.
+The controller alternately heats The bath is not stable and the duty cycle is not constant. for a while then cools • The proportional band being too narrow typically causes this oscillation.
+Increase the width of the proportional band until the temperature stabilizes as discussed in